IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_template.rst

     Instance Template name

-  total_volume_bandwidth (False, int, None)
-    The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes

-  dedicated_host (False, str, None)
+  default_trusted_profile_auto_link (False, bool, None)
-    Unique Identifier of the Dedicated Host where the instance will be placed

-  profile (True, str, None)
-    (Required for new resource) Profile info
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

   default_trusted_profile_target (False, str, None)
     The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.

+  keys (True, list, None)
+    (Required for new resource) SSH key Ids for the instance template

+  dedicated_host_group (False, str, None)
+    Unique Identifier of the Dedicated Host Group where the instance will be placed

-  network_interfaces (False, list, None)
+  volume_attachments (False, list, None)
     None

-  availability_policy_host_failure (False, str, None)
+  catalog_offering (False, list, None)
-    The availability policy to use for this virtual server instance
+    The catalog offering or offering version to use when provisioning this virtual server instance template.
+If an offering is specified, the latest version of that offering will be used.
+The specified offering or offering version may be in a different account in the same enterprise, subject to IAM policies.

   metadata_service_enabled (False, bool, False)
     Indicates whether the metadata service endpoint is available to the virtual server instance

+  user_data (False, str, None)
+    User data given for the instance

-  volume_attachments (False, list, None)
+  boot_volume (False, list, None)
     None

+  availability_policy_host_failure (False, str, None)
+    The availability policy to use for this virtual server instance

   id (False, str, None)